 For realtors, buying closing gifts for clients can be tricky.
 What do you get them?
-When’s the best time to give it to them?
-Don’t worry, we’ve got you covered.
-In this article we give you the 11 best closing gifts you can give to buyer or seller clients.
-After the list, you’ll learn the 5 rules for buying the best closing gifts for your clients.
-Okay, let’s get started.
+Don’t worry though, we have you covered.
+In this article we list the best closing gifts you can give to buyer or seller clients followed by the rules for buying the best closing gifts for your clients.

-Since pet owners love their pets like children, there is no better way to get on a pet owners (and their pets!) good side than by sending their pets goodies every month.
+Since pet owners love their pets like children, there is no better way to get on a pet owners good side than by sending their pets goodies every month.
 Barkbox will send them adorable and well made toys, as well as delicious treats and snacks.

-Remember the golden rule of gift giving: buy them something they want, but probably wouldn’t buy for themselves.
 Something beautiful that fits their tastes will be appreciated far more than something boring and practical like a knife set.
 The only caveat here is that you need to get to know your clients before buying something.
-What’s their aesthetic?
+What is their aesthetic?
 More outdoorsy?
 Urban chic?
 Traditional?
 For clients who appreciate good design or cooking, these hexagonal magnetic spice jars will make a great impression.

 A unique oil painting of their new home with a heartfelt message is a closing gift any new homeowner will save for a very long time.
 Best of all, they can be much cheaper than you might think.
 Instapainting.com will make a professional oil painting from your photo starting at just $49.

 Let’s face it, moving is one of the most stressful things people go through in life.
-Hiring a local worker to help out on the big day is a great closing gift for buyers or sellers.
+Hiring a local worker using a service like TaskRabbit to help out on the big day is a great closing gift for buyers or sellers.
 Best of all, you can choose a tasker based on skills like, moving, cleaning, organization, or admin.
-Taskers are also all highly trained and you can check their ratings to find someone who will be of the most use to your clients.
+Taskers are also all highly trained and you can check their ratings to find someone who will be of the most use to your Clients.

 The Nest thermostat has won multiple design and technology awards for a very good reason.
 It’s amazing technology that can save people a lot of money at a very approachable price point.
 Perfect for areas with extreme weather.

-One of the great things about giving fresh fruit from California in a gift basket is that you’re giving your buyer or seller client something decadent and healthy at the same time.
+One of the great things about giving fresh fruit and cheeses from California in a gift basket is that you’re giving your buyer or seller client something decadent and healthy at the same time.

 The Cups app offers prepaid monthly coffee that your buyer can pick up at local coffee shops every morning.
 A prepaid subscription means they can just stroll into a local coffee shop and tap their phone instead of paying.
 A great way to get them out and exploring all the options in their new neighborhood.